ikws4/ikws4.github.io/_posts/2021-10-11-how-to-randomly-pick-an-element-in-an-array-base-on-weights.md

 ```

 How often will `r` in (0, 1], oh well the answer is 1, right?
 So what about (1,
 5]?
-You are right 4! that is what we want.
+You are right 4!
+That is what we want.
 We can use the interval that random
-variable `r` will fall into as the meansurement to randomly pick an element
+variable `r` will fall into as the measurement to randomly pick an element
 base on their probability.

 {% highlight java linenos %}